St Edward's School, Oxford: Later history

-Houses

-There are 13 boarding houses lived in by approximately 60–70 boys or girls.
-Each house is run by housemaster or housemistress who is a member of the teaching staff at the school and lives in accommodation within the house with their family.
-Each house also has a set of house tutors who supervise prep (homework) during the week and also tutor members of the house.
-Each house also has a matron who looks after pupils' medical (and often social) needs.

-The school has around 120 day pupils, a small proportion of the total.
+In May 2025, St Edward’s School faced public backlash after a teacher was suspended for allegedly sharing a racist image in a WhatsApp group.
+The image depicted Adolf Hitler as a Black man, alongside text resembling a racial slur.
+The incident, reported by the BBC, caused outrage within the school community.
+The school stated it had launched a full investigation and claimed it does not tolerate racist or discriminatory behaviour.

 Sport

-The sports on offer for girls include hockey, netball, tennis and rowing, while the main sports offered for the boys include rugby, hockey, cricket, rowing and football.
-The School has over 90 acre of playing fields in North Oxford.
+The sports on offer for girls include rowing, cricket, hockey, football, netball and tennis, while the main sports offered for the boys include rowing, rugby, hockey, cricket, football and tennis.
+The school has over 90 acre of playing fields in North Oxford.

-In rowing the St Edward's School Boat Club has won The Princess Elizabeth Challenge Cup at Henley Royal Regatta on four occasions.
-The only British schools to have won the event more than this are Eton College and St Paul's School, London.
-In 1984 the 1st VIII became the first ever crew to achieve the 'Triple', winning all three School events that year: The School's Head of the River; The Queen Mother Cup at the National Schools Regatta and The Princess Elizabeth Challenge Cup at Henley Royal Regatta.
+In rowing the St Edward's School Boat Club has won The Princess Elizabeth Challenge Cup at Henley Royal Regatta on five occasions, more than any other British school except Eton College and St Paul's School, London.
+In 1984 the 1st VIII became the first ever crew to achieve the 'Triple', winning all three school events that year: The School's Head of the River; The Queen Mother Cup at the National Schools Regatta; and The Princess Elizabeth Challenge Cup at Henley Royal Regatta.
 In 2013 the boys 1st VIII boat rowed in the fastest Princess Elizabeth Challenge Cup final ever seen at Henley, chasing the holders Abingdon School down to within half a length.
 Both crews beat the existing course record, having dispatched other leading international schools on the way to the final.
 In 2014, the boys 1st VIII were again the losing finalists.
-Having won Henley events seven times, (including three years as winners of the now discontinued Special Race for Schools) and been the losing finalist seven times, St Edward's School is the one of the most successful boys' rowing schools.
-The school regularly provides rowers for Great Britain junior crews before going on to compete in the annual Oxbridge boat race or at Ivy League Universities.
+Having won Henley events eight times (including three years as winners of the now-discontinued Special Race for Schools), and been the losing finalist seven times, St Edward's School is one of the most successful boys' rowing schools.
+In 2023, St Edward's School became the first co-educational school to win Gold in Championship events for both boys' and girls' crews in the same National Schools' Regatta, winning the Jim Mason Plate for Girls Coxed Fours (for the second time) and the Queen Mother Challenge Cup for Boys Eights (for the fourth time).